 Speakers are installed above the ceiling tiles in the plenum space, facing the structural ceiling above.
 The sound generated by the speakers is dispersed and reflected downward through the acoustic tiles, into the space below, by the structural ceiling.
 This sound energy path results in a homogeneous distribution of the masking sound spectrum throughout the open or closed office environment.

-Speakers are adaptable and offered in various models to accommodate open ceiling applications or unique spaces in which facing the speaker down is required.
+Speakers are adaptable and offered in various models.
+This is to accommodate open ceiling applications or unique spaces in which facing the speaker down is required.
 Additionally, the speakers have individual volume controls so that fine adjustments can be made in localized areas.

 Expert Speaker Layout

 Speakers are installed in a grid pattern to ensure a consistent distribution of the masking sound throughout the area.
-It’s important that the speaker layout is designed by a Sound Masking Professional who will take into consideration all of the characteristics of the environment when establishing the layout.
-Sound Masking should be used in conjunction with high quality acoustic tiles, other absorptive elements and barrier components to maximize overall effectiveness.
+It’s important that the speaker layout is designed by a Sound Masking Professional.
+This will ensure that all characteristics of the environment are taken into consideration when establishing the layout.
+Sound Masking technology should be used in conjunction with other products.
+These include high quality acoustic tiles, other absorptive elements and barrier components to maximize overall effectiveness.

 Saves the cost of installing a second speaker system with its associated components.